-- (1) The market value was computed using \$15.63, which was the price of our common stock at December 31, 2019. - (2) The options vest over a period of four years from the date of grant, with 25% of the option vesting on the first anniversary of such date, and the remainder vesting in equal monthly installments over the three years thereafter.
-All vesting is subject to the individual's continuous service with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letters with our Named Executives." - (3) Represents shares of restricted stock.
+(2) The market value was computed using \$9.67, which was the price of our common stock at December 31, 2020.

+- (3) The options were granted to Mr. Hasnain in connection with his service as Chairman of the board in accordance with the company's policy for non-employee members of the board of directors.
+The options become fully vested on the first to occur of (a) the first anniversary of the grant date or (b) the next occurring annual meeting of the Issuer's stockholders.
+In addition, the options will vest in full upon a change in control pursuant to the terms of the non-employee director compensation program, as described above under "Director Compensation."
+All vesting is subject to the continues service on the board of directors through such vesting date and the potential vesting acceleration described above under "-Employment Arrangements with Mr. Hasnain." - (4) Represents shares of restricted stock.
 These shares vest over a period of five years measured from January 4, 2018, with 20% of the shares vesting on January 4, 2019 and the remainder vesting in 48 equal monthly installments thereafter.
-All vesting is subject to the individual's continuous employment with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letter with Dr. Gujrathi."
-Excludes the 50% of equity issued in December 2015 pursuant to the formation of our company which became subject to new vesting terms in January 2018 and remain unvested as of December 31, 2019 (1,412,308 shares for Dr. Gujrathi, which have a market value of \$22,074,374 as of December 31, 2019). - (4) The options vest over a period of four years from the grant date, with 25% of the option vesting on the first anniversary of such date, and the remainder vesting in equal monthly installments over the three years thereafter.
-All vesting is subject to the individual's continuous service with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letters with Other Executives." - (5) The shares vest over a period of four years from the grant date, with 25% of the shares vesting on the first anniversary of the grant date, and the remainder vesting in equal monthly installments over the three years thereafter, subject to continuous service through each vesting date.
+All vesting is subject to the individual's continuous employment with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letter with Mr. Hasnain."
+Excludes the 50% of equity issued in December 2015 pursuant to the formation of our company which became subject to new vesting terms in January 2018 and remain unvested as of December 31, 2020 (954,268 shares for Mr. Hasnain, which have a market value of \$9,227,772 as of December 31, 2020). - (5) Represents shares of restricted stock units.
+These shares vest in equal installments over a period of three years, each on the anniversary date of the vesting start date of March 22, 2020.
+All vesting is subject to the individual's continuous service with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letters with our Named Executive Officers." - (6) Represents shares of restricted stock.
+The shares vest over a period of four years from the grant date, with 25% of the shares vesting on the first anniversary of the grant date, and the remainder vesting in equal monthly installments over the three years thereafter, subject to continuous service through each vesting date.
+All vesting is subject to the individual's continuous employment with us through the vesting dates and the potential vesting acceleration described above under "-Employment Letters with Our Named Executive Officers."